blertonis/MovieDB/README.md

-SmartNotes React App
+MovieDB React App

-A a react app which allows you to add,search and delete notes
+A a react app which allows you to search movies and get information about them.